HOLIDAY ZERO WASTE GUIDE

 Artificial Christmas Trees

-Check our Reuse Center and other local thrift stores for artificial Christmas trees.
-Donate reusable artificial trees to the Reuse Center.
+Check local thrift stores for artificial Christmas trees.
+Donate reusable artificial trees.
 Artificial trees can be disposed of at the Drop-Off Station, but are not recycled.